Plumsail/forms-docs/SharePoint/how-to/document-meta.rst

 .. title:: Update metadata of uploaded documents in List or Library

 .. meta::
-   :description: Auto-populate properties for files uploaded on a Plumsail form
+   :description: Auto-populate properties for files uploaded to a related document library on a Plumsail form

 How to update metadata of uploaded documents in List or Library control
 =================================================================================